shongzahToo/smart-number-input/README.md

 - When focused, the input uses `focusFormat`.
 When blurred, it uses `blurFormat`.
 - The module parses with numeral.js and enforces `min`, `max`, and `allowNegative` both on free typing and when stepping with Arrow keys.
 - `el.textValue` can be used to read the exact text content of an input field.
+- `el.onValueChange` is read on value change.
+This can either be set in options or later directly.

 ## TypeScript